salesforce-ux/theo/README.md

 Finally, Android might like **8 Digit Hex** values formatted as **.xml**.

-Instead of hard coding this information in each platform/format, Theo can consume the centralized **Design Properties** and output files for each platform.
+Instead of hard coding this information in each platform/format, Theo can consume the centralized **Design Tokens** and output files for each platform.

 ### Spec

-A *Design Properties* file is written in either
+A *Design Token* file is written in either
 `json` or `yml` and should conform to the following spec:

 ```json5